-‘If those I loved were lost’ is a complex poem that uses allusions to describe how the poet, or at least her speaker, would react to the loss of loved ones.
 Dickinson uses her characteristic capitalizations and punctuation in the text as well as bringing out her broad knowledge in order to create references that readers will have to research to understand.
-This poem is a great example of Dickinson’s more allusive poetry.
+‘If those I loved were lost’ is a great example of Dickinson’s more allusive poetry.

 Explore If those I loved were lost